Near Real Time Data

 Disclaimer: The VIIRS Modeled Fire Perimeters product is intended to provide situational awareness for ongoing fire events in the US and Canada, not a precise estimate of the fire perimeter for emergency response.
 This research product estimates individual fire event perimeters and properties every 12 hours; the spatial and temporal resolution of each modeled fire perimeter reflects the characteristics and availability of VIIRS 375 m active fire detections from FIRMS.

-Second, NRT data are also available via OGC API.
+NRT data are available via OGC API.
 An example notebook that demonstrates how to subset, analyze, and visualize the data outside of FIRMS is available on NASA’s VEDA platform.

 The API status Binder notebook also provides a quick way to visualize recent NRT outputs from the OGC API in your browser, without the need for any environment setup or downloads.